-(1) Academic Performance for Graduation: Students must present credit (with a minimum grade of 1.3 or equivalent) in a minimum of ★120, which satisfies program requirements, with an overall graduation average of at least 2.0 and a major graduation average of 2.1.
+(1) Academic Performance for Graduation: Students must present credit (with a minimum University of Alberta grade of D or equivalent) in ★120, which satisfy program requirements; present a graduation average of at least 2.0; present an average of at least 2.0 on all courses applied to the major.
 The graduation average is the quotient of (a) the total number of grade points earned by the student in courses credited to the degree, and (b) the total weight of those courses.
 The major graduation average is the quotient of courses used to satisfy the Native Studies major requirement specifically (see §123.1.3).
-When a student has attempted, as part of the program, courses at an institution for which the grades are not precisely equivalent to those of the University of Alberta, the degree is awarded at the discretion of the School of Native Studies.
+When a student has attempted, as part of the program, courses at an institution for which the grades are not precisely equivalent to those of the University of Alberta, the degree is awarded at the discretion of the Faculty of Native Studies.
+Courses with final grades less than C- are not transferable from other postsecondary institutions.